 “The Stonemans” An Appellation Family and the Music that Shaped Their Lives – Ivan M. Tribe, Publishers: University of Illinois Press

 “Pressing On” The Roni Stoneman Story - as told to Helen Wright,

 Publishers: University of Illinois Press

-A brief but true account of the life and times of “Pop” Stoneman, his influential wife Hattie Frost, the family they raised.
+A brief but true account of the life and times of “Pop” Stoneman, his influential wife Hattie Frost, and the family they raised.
 These events would bring success, struggle, and laughter and tears into their lives.
 The above publications, give accounts and the history of this legendary family.
 Whilst I do not attempt to rewrite history, I will however relate how events and the influence or actions of others would alter the course of their future.

 “Pop” Stoneman was born Ernest Van Stoneman on 25th May 1893 in Iron Ridge, near what is now the independent city of Galax, bordering Carroll and Grayson Counties, Virginia.
 He was the son of Elisha and Rebecca Bowers Stoneman.
-His mother tragically died during childbirth when Ernest only was 3yrs old.
+His mother Rebecca tragically died during childbirth when Ernest only was 3yrs old.

 His first experience of recording would change the course of his life forever.
-This was in 1914 when he borrowed time on a friends recording machine, even though it would be 10 years later when he made his first professional recording.
+This was in 1914 when he borrowed time on a friends recording machine, even though it would be 10 years later when he made his first professional recordings.

 Observations and Reflections of Truthfulness

 While recognised as a must read historical novel.
 In the Ivan Tribe narrative of the Stoneman’s lives, he suggests that they contributed to their own subsequent disappointments and loss of favour within an industry as it transformed from its early beginnings, then to appeal to a wider audience.
 Ivan Tribe further adds that they had control of their own finances, and would make decisions that would add to their failures.
 This was not so.